States and Metro Areas

 As in past NAE briefs, we use the term “spending power.”5 Here and elsewhere we define spending power as the disposable income leftover after subtracting federal, state, and local taxes from household income.

-Educational attainment figures for both U.S.- and foreign-born individuals ages 25 and older were calculated using microdata from the 2014 ACS.
+Educational attainment figures for both U.S.- and foreign-born individuals ages 25 and older are calculated using microdata from the 2016 ACS.
+Using this age cutoff allows us to examine the segment of the population most likely to have already completed their final level of educational attainment.

 For states, we use the North American Industry Classification System (NAICS), to classify and estimate the industries with the largest share of foreign-born workers.
 All individuals 16 years old and above are included in these calculations.
-The total number of workers for certain industries in some states is extremely small, thus giving unreliable results.
-In order to avoid this, we calculate the percentile distribution of the total number of workers per industry per state and drop the industries in each that fall below a certain threshold.
-Estimated occupations with the largest share of foreign-born workers per state also follow the same restrictions—the universe is restricted to workers age 16 and above, and the occupations per state that fall under minimum threshold excluded.
+We exclude industries with small sample sizes of workers to avoid giving unreliable estimates.
+Estimated occupations with the largest share of foreign-born workers per state also follow the same restrictions—the universe is restricted to workers age 16 and above, and the occupations that fall under minimum threshold excluded.

 For metro areas, we use broad categories of industries—sometimes called the “2-digit” NAICS codes, to determine which industry groups have the highest share of immigrant workers.
 Again, similar to states, we drop particularly small industry groups as to avoid giving estimates for industries with small sample sizes and inaccurate results.

 We then delve into specific occupations within the broader healthcare industry.
-To produce the figures on the total number of physicians and psychiatrists and the share educated abroad, we use American Medical Association (AMA) Physician Masterfile data.
+To produce the figures on the total number of physicians and psychiatrists and the share educated abroad as of 2016, we use the American Medical Association (AMA) Physician Masterfile data.

-We access the agriculture GDP by state from Bureau of Economic Analysis, which includes GDP contributions from the agriculture, forestry, fishing, and hunting industry.11 The share of foreign-born agricultural workers is estimated using 2014 ACS 1-year sample.
-The Quarterly Census of Employment and Wage (QCEW) was used to estimate the percentage of crop farms producing fresh fruits and vegetables.
+We access the agriculture GDP by state from Bureau of Economic Analysis, which includes GDP contributions from the agriculture, forestry, fishing, and hunting industry.12 The share of foreign-born agricultural workers is estimated using 2014 ACS 1-year sample.
+The Quarterly Census of Employment and Wage (QCEW) is used to estimate the percentage of crop farms producing fresh fruits and vegetables.

-The estimates for registration rates and active voters for native-born and foreign-born population are calculated from the Voter Supplement in the Current Population Survey (CPS) for the years 2008, 2010, 2012, and 2014 using the IPUMS database.
+The estimates for registration rates for foreign-born population are calculated from the Voter Supplement in the Current Population Survey (CPS) for the years 2010, 2012, 2014, and 2016 using the IPUMS database.
 The sample in CPS includes only civilian non-institutional persons.
-Foreign-born individuals who stated having voted between 2008 and 2014 are termed active voters.

-Using data from the 2014 ACS, we applied the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in the overall United States and individual states.16 The foreign-born population is adjusted for misreporting in two ways.
-Foreign-born individuals who reported naturalization are reclassified as non-naturalized if the individual had resided in the United States for less than six years (as of 2014) or, if married to a U.S. citizen, for less than three years.
+Using data from the 2016 ACS, we apply the methodological approach outlined by Harvard University economist George Borjas to arrive at an estimate of the undocumented immigrant population in the overall United States and individual states.17 The foreign-born population is adjusted for misreporting in two ways.
+Foreign-born individuals who reported naturalization are reclassified as non-naturalized if the individual had resided in the United States for less than six years (as of 2016) or, if married to a U.S. citizen, for less than three years.
 We use the following criteria to code foreign-born individuals as legal U.S. residents:

 - Arrived in the U.S. before 1980